 Most Used Salesforce Admin Interview Questions and Answers

 Before we begin, it is vital to mention that the administrator job positions may vary by level of seniority and experience.
-Therefore, it is quite self-explanatory that the questions at an interview will most probably differ depending on whether the open position is for a Junior or Senior Administrator.
-Nevertheless, no matter if you’re seeking an experienced specialist or only a beginner, many questions will be similar.
+Therefore, it is quite self-explanatory that the questions at a Salesforce interview will most probably differ depending on whether the open position is for a Junior or Senior Administrator.
+Nevertheless, no matter if you’re seeking an experienced Salesforce specialist or only a beginner, many questions will be similar.

-For your convenience, below we’ve broken down the Salesforce administrator interview questions topic wise.
+For your convenience, below we’ve broken down the Salesforce administrator interview questions topic-wise.

 General Admin Interview Questions in Salesforce